rwl/pylon/README.rst

 -----

 Pylon is a free software package for simulation of electric power systems and energy markets.
-Its purpose is to provide a simple yet powerful tool for Power Engineers that is not tied to proprietary software and can be used and extended easily.
+Its purpose is to provide a simple yet powerful tool for electric power Engineers that is not tied to proprietary software and can be used and extended easily.

 Pylon's features currently include: